godfreystorm/Tindog/README.md

 # Acknowledgements

-The inspiration for this project stemmed from the example projects featured in The Complete 2023 Web Development Bootcamp Course.
+The inspiration for this project stemmed from the example projects featured in The Complete 2023 Web Development Bootcamp Course by Angela Yu.